 A possessing spirit has to control absolutely the mind of the possessed in order to drain energy for its survival.

 According to modern political science, power comes from three main sources: force, wealth, and knowledge.
 The Communist Party has never hesitated to use monopoly control and force to rob people of their property.

-More importantly, it has deprived people of their freedoms of speech and of the press.
-It has raped people’s spirit, and it will do anything in order to maintain its absolute control of power.
+More importantly, it has deprived people of freedom of speech and of the press.
+It has raped people’s spirits and will in order to maintain its absolute control.
 From this aspect, the CCP’s evil possession controls society so tightly that it can hardly be compared to any other regime in the world.

 VII.
 Get Rid of the CCP’s Possession

 Over a century later, communism is more than a haunting specter: It has possessed a concrete, material body.
-It has spread around the world like an epidemic, killed tens of millions, and taken away property and a free mind and spirit from hundreds of millions.
+It has spread around the world like an epidemic, killing tens of millions and taking away property and a free mind and spirit from hundreds of millions.

 The basic tenet of the Communist Party is to take away all private property so as to eliminate the “exploitative class.”
 Private property is the basis of all social rights and often carries national culture.
 People who are robbed of private property also lose a free mind and spirit.
 They may further lose the freedom to acquire social and political rights.

 Facing a crisis of survival, the CCP was forced to reform China’s economy in the 1980s.
 Some of the rights to private property were restored to the people.
 This created a hole in the massive CCP machine of precise control.
 This hole has become enlarged as the CCP’s members strive to accumulate their private fortunes.

 The CCP, an evil possessing specter supported by force, deception, and the frequent change of its appearance and image, has now shown signs of decay and is nervous at every slight disturbance.
 It attempts to survive by accumulating more wealth and tightening control, but these actions only serve to intensify the crisis.